 Selected enlisted personnel volunteer for a three-year tour with the squadron.
 Though every team member brings skills in a distinct job specialty, each is expected to work beyond that specialty, contributing to the overall effectiveness of the Blue Angels.
 The squadron consists of seven distinct departments, jointly responsible for guaranteeing command readiness.
 A tribute to this dedicated team is the fact that the Blue Angels have never canceled an air show due to a maintenance problem.

-Master Chief Avionics Technician (AW/SW) James M. Hernandez is a native of Norwalk, California, and graduated from John A. Rowland High School in 1992.
-He enlisted in the U.S. Navy in June 1994, where he completed basic training and Airman Apprenticeship training at...FULL BIO
+Master Chief Avionics Technician (AW/SW) Hector Viramontes is a native of Pico Rivera, California.
+He graduated from El Rancho High School in 1995.
+He enlisted in the U.S. Navy in November 1995, where he completed Basic Training and Airman Apprenticeship Training at...FULL BIO